 There are three types of hair on humans, based

 on hair follicle size: lanugo (the hair

 that new born babies often have), vellus

 necks, andsimilar places), and terminal

 (the thicker, pigmented hair on the head,

 eyebrows, eyelashes, whiskers, limbs,and

 eyelids because it helps keep sweat and foreign

 objects out of our eyes, and reduces the risk

 For early humans to have evolved this feature,

 Eyelash hairs come from the same type of follicles

-your head,and the hair shaft itself is very
+itself is very similar.

 Eyelashes are different than head

 hair, though, in that they grow very

 The reason why their length appears to be constant

 with the wear and tear of daily life.